-Antoni Gaudí’s imaginative buildings have left their mark on Barcelona.
-Here you can discover his most famous architectural gems.
+With his imaginative modernist buildings, Antoni Gaudí has left his mark on Barcelona.
+Here you can discover his architectural gems.

 La Sagrada Familia